tkeemon/edx-documentation/en_us/students/source/SFD_your_information.rst

 .. note:: You cannot change your edX username.

 #.
-On any edX page, click the arrow next to your username in the upper-right
+On any edX page, select the arrow next to your username in the upper-right
    corner, and then select **Account Settings**.
 #.
 On the **Account Settings** page, locate the **Basic Account Information
-   (required)** section.
-#.
-To change the information, click its associated field, and then enter new
-   text in the field or select a new option from a list.
+   (required)** section, and then make your changes.

 Your changes are saved automatically.

+.. _SFD Additional Info:

 ********************************
 Specify Additional Information
 ********************************

-Additional account information is optional and helps edX to offer more and better courses.
+Additional account information is optional and includes the following information.
+Course staff can access this information to find out more about the learners who enroll in their courses.
+This information also helps edX increase the quality and quantity of our courses.

 * **Education Completed**: The highest level of education that you have completed.
 * **Gender**: The gender you identify as.
 * **Year of Birth**: The year that you were born.
-* **Preferred Language**: The language that you speak most frequently or that you prefer to communicate in.
+* **Preferred Language**: The language that you prefer to communicate in.

 To view or change this information, follow these steps.

 #.
-On any edX page, click the arrow next to your username in the upper-right
+On any edX page, select the arrow next to your username in the upper-right
    corner, and then select **Account Settings**.
 #.
 On the **Account Settings** page, locate the **Additional Information
-   (optional)** section.
-#.
-To add or change your information, click inside the field for the
-   information that you want to add or change, and then either enter text in the field or select a new option from a list.
+   (optional)** section, and then make your changes.

 Your changes are saved automatically.